8th and 9th Street Improvement Project

 1B.
 This study is a streetscape mainly focused on enhancing bicycle and some pedestrian facilities.

-Study 4B.
+Recommended - Study 4B.
 9th Street

 4B.
 This study is a streetscape mainly focused on complete streets enhancements, providing a balance of facilities for all modes of transportation; vehicular, bicycle and pedestrian.